Chalarangelo/30-seconds-of-code/snippets/hover-shadow-box-animation.md

 ### Hover Shadow Box Animation

-Creates a shadow box around the text whern it is hovered.
+Creates a shadow box around the text when it is hovered.

 #### HTML